Kayak Guesthouse Vacation • 5 Days

 - Gratuities are entirely optional and always greatly appreciated.

 - Appropriate outdoor clothing and items of a personal nature.

-Arriving with appropriate outdoor clothing is essential to each person's comfort and safety during the trip.
-A detailed clothing & equipment list is provided upon registration.
+Arriving with appropriate outdoor clothing is essential to each guest's comfort and personal well-being during the trip.
+A detailed clothing and equipment list is provided upon registration.

 - Electrical power outlets are not available in guest rooms.

 The Rose Harbour Guesthouse is a rustic, wilderness facility; it does not have electricity.
 If you require an electrical outlet in your room, please consider the mothership cruise.

 - If a tour guest misses our chartered speedboat, alternate transport costs are not included.

 - In the unlikely event of delayed transport due to weather or other factors on the first days of the tour, additional expenses such as accommodation and meals in Sandspit are not included.

 Routes and itineraries remain very flexible to accommodate changeable west coast conditions.
 Alternate boat or floatplane transport may be substituted.
 In order to confirm the Kayak Guesthouse Vacation and secure reservations at the Rose Harbour Guesthouse and Moresby Explorers Floating Lodge, four people must register in advance.